(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 “For you, my sweet.”
 The girl laughed.
 “For vengeance.”

 Vengeance.
 Moniqa had wished for it, had written her killers’ names—Samelqo’s name—and the girl had appeared.
 Above the girl’s head, above Moniqa’s, snow spiraled in the air.
 A rare sight, when the weather had been so dry.
 She could have laughed—for all Samelqo’s grotesque sacrifices to his monster gods, he’d summoned frost instead of rain.
 No, not frost—feathers.
 Hundreds of downy white feathers.

-The girl with yellow hair plucked one from the air.
+The girl with flowers in her hair plucked a feather from the air.
 She crushed it between her fingers and it smeared like ash.
 She raised her thumb to her lips and licked it clean.
 “They’ll burn your baby tonight.”

 Moniqa sobbed, which turned into a wracking cough.
 She could taste her own blood in her mouth.
 Her throat burned.
 “Aurel.”
 His name was a whispered prayer.

 The girl reached over Moniqa’s chest for her hand.
 She took it in hers and pulled it across Moniqa’s wound, so their hands sat clasped on Moniqa’s belly.
 The skin of both their hands was smeared with blood, sprinkled with fallen feathers.